ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident-Based Trouble Tickets Dispatching

-Usually, the dispatching of trouble tickets in a network is mostly based on alarms data analysis and needs to involve operators' maintenance engineers.
-These operators' maintenance engineers are responsible to monitor and detect and correlate some alarms, e.g., that alarms at both endpoints of a specific tunnel or at both optical and IP layers which are associated with the same network fault.
-Therefore, they can correlate these alarms to the same trouble ticket, which is in the low automation.
+Usually, the dispatching of trouble tickets in a network is mostly based on alarms data analysis and often requires operators' maintenance engineers.
+These operators' maintenance engineers are responsible for monitoring and detecting and correlating alarms, e.g., that alarms at both endpoints of a specific tunnel or at both optical and IP layers which are associated with the same network fault.
+Therefore, they can correlate these alarms to the same trouble ticket, which offers a low level of automation.
 If there are more alarms, then the human costs for network maintenance are increased accordingly.

 Some operators preconfigure accept-lists and adopt some coarse